 In a large saucepan, add the chopped tomatoes and beef stock and throw in meatballs.
 Season with salt and pepper.

-Leave to cook on a medium heat until the meatballs are cooked and the tomato sauce is slightly thick.
+Leave to cook on a medium heat until the meatballs are cooked and the tomato sauce thickens.

 To cook the spaghetti, bring a pan of water to the boil.
-Add the salt and olive oil and then throw in the spaghetti, cooking them according to the packet instructions.
+Add the salt and then throw in the spaghetti, cooking them according to the packet instructions.

 To serve, add spaghetti to a plate and top with the meatballs and sauce and sprinkle with parmesan and chopped parsley if you like.